 Summer is approaching!
 Do you have any plans in mind yet?
 If France is the destination that you’re dreaming about, then follow this month’s blog posts for some great tips to make traveling vegan in France a dream.
 Being well-prepared is the best way to avoid confusion and unexpected situations traveling as a vegan in a non-vegan world.

-Learning some local words and phases will be very helpful to communicate with local people about what will and won’t eat eat.
+Learning some local words and phrases will be very helpful to communicate with local people about what will and won’t eat.
 Google Translate is your language assistant!
 However, you can note down some of these typical words, questions that you might need to use quite often:

 Egg: Oeuf Meat: la viande